-During the cultural resources inventory conducted for the Bishop Creek Project in 2020, an architectural historian revisited the extant cabins and associated outbuildings within the Lake Sabrina Recreation Residence Tract Historic District (refer to Miller and Waldroop in progress for descriptions of each built environment resource).
-Archaeologists on the survey identified the ruins of six cabins and associated structures at three sites associated with the retired lots in the Lake Sabrina Recreation Residence Tract.
+During the cultural resources inventory conducted for the Bishop Creek Project in 2020, an architectural historian revisited the extant cabins and associated outbuildings within the Lake Sabrina Recreation Residence Tract Historic District (Miller et al. 2022).
+Archaeologists on the survey identified the ruins of six cabins and associated structures at three sites associated with the retired lots in the Lake Sabrina Recreation Residence

+Tract.
 The archaeologists recorded them as archaeological sites BC27, BC35, and BC36.
 Though the archaeological resources will make minimal contributions to the integrity levels and scores for individual residences (following the McNeil ratings method, as described in Lux et al. 2000), analysis of the sites may provide information about the cultural landscape of the tract more broadly.
-The archaeological resources are described in Table 8.11-6.
+The archaeological resources are described in Table 9.11-6.